🧸 Young kids (3–5) can build responsibility through simple chores like putting away toys.

 Milestone:

-Teens should manage tasks independently and balance chores with school and social life.
-This stage prepares them for adulthood.
+Teens at this age should manage chores independently and balance them with school and social life.
+This stage sets them up for adulthood.

-A 16-year-old can handle tasks like managing bills (with supervision), grocery shopping, meal planning, car maintenance, and organizing personal spaces.
-These chores prepare them for independence.
+A 16-year-old can manage tasks like grocery shopping, meal planning, car maintenance, organizing their space, and handling bills (with supervision).

 Yes.
-Chores for 17-year-olds teach responsibility and prepare them for adult life.
-Examples include managing finances, cooking meals, and maintaining their living space.
+Chores for 17-year-olds build independence and prepare them for adult life.
+Examples include cooking meals, managing finances, and maintaining their room.

-Parents can assign tasks by age and track completion through Modak.
-The app supports kids from toddlers to teens, providing reminders and rewarding progress.
+Parents can assign age-based chores, set schedules, and track progress through Modak.
+The app supports kids of all ages and rewards consistency.

 Chores aren’t just household tasks, they’re life lessons in responsibility, teamwork, and independence.